Montclair School Vote

 "Why should I pay for Q1 with a high interest credit card when the district can get a much better rate from the state?"

-"I want a fiscal monitor." - Mikie Sherrill, Governor-elect
+"I want a fiscal monitor." - Mikie Sherrill, Governor of NJ

 "I value local control, and I am willing to pay a premium to keep it."